bombasticSlacks/Aspirant/Game/Academic.md

 #### Knowledgeable Tactician
 You're knowledgeable about historical and strategic military knowledge and can make [Memory](Intelligence#Memory) tests to know about them.

+#### Knowledgeable Magi
+You're knowledgeable about all magic, spells, rituals, and places of power and can make [Memory](Intelligence#Memory) tests to know about them.

+#### Your Money Is Good Here
+You always receive full value when exchanging currency.

 ---